Knowledge exchange & partnership

 Partnering with industry

 To bridge the gap between fundamental research and clinical trials we need partners with expertise and experience.
-Several decades of research support by EB-ResNet members has effectively created resources that significantly de-risk future partner research & development investment.
+Several decades of research support by EB Resnet members have effectively created resources that significantly de-risk future partner research & development investment.

 - In-depth knowledge of biology and clinical features of all types of EB